xgds/xgds_map_server/xgds_map_server/static/xgds_map_server/help/editMaps.rst

  - Drag and drop elements in the map tree to reorganize the tree.

 Refresh
    Fetch any updated content from the server.
-Usually you won't have to do this.
+Usually you won’t have to do this.

 Filter
    If you are looking for a particular element in the map tree, you can type some of the name in the filter box.